-Applicants who via the service train path transport a vehicle to a service facility in order to use a service that is describes in Chapter 7, also have the responsibility for the vehicle during the time of using the service and until it is used in another service.
+Applicants who transport vehicles to a service facility in order to use any of the basic services described in Chapter 7 have the responsibility for the vehicle during the time of using the basic service and until the vehicle is used in another basic service.
 This includes, amongst other things, the payment responsibility for using services which have not been allocated in accordance with Section 8.3.2.